-Professional Bodies means the Institute of Chartered Accountants in Australia, CPA Australia and the Institute of Public Accountants.
+Professional Bodies means the Institute of Chartered Accountants in Australia Chartered Accountants Australia and New Zealand, CPA Australia and the Institute of Public Accountants.

-Professional Services means services requiring accountancy or related skills performed by a Member including accounting, auditing, taxation, management consulting and financial management services.
+Professional Services means Professional Activities performed for Clients. services requiring accountancy or related skills performed by a Member including accounting, auditing, taxation, management consulting and financial management services.